Amed Rosario Player Props: Guardians vs. Royals

-Amed Rosario -- hitting .341 in his past 10 games -- will be in action for the Cleveland Guardians against the Kansas City Royals, with Austin Cox on the mound, on June 28 at 8:10 PM ET.
+On Thursday, Amed Rosario (batting .366 in his past 10 games) and the Cleveland Guardians face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
+First pitch is at 2:10 PM ET.

 Amed Rosario Game Info & Props vs. the Royals